 Your IDF graph will appear in a separate window, showing an IDF plot for the Channel you've selected.

 Your web-browser must be configured to accept popup windows from FlowWorks, in order to view the IDF graph output.
 If your graph does not appear in a separate tab, please ensure that your browser settings have popup windows enabled.

 Interpreting the Results

 Referring to the example below: The colored lines on the graph represent the historical IDF information for the site.
 This information is obtained from either the National Oceanic and Atmospheric Administration, or Environment Canada.
 You can also supply your own rainfall data if you have more detailed local records.

 The red line shows the data for the storm you previously selected (known as the ‘current period’), overlaid on top of the historical values.
 If the red line crosses over the historical values for any given rainfall duration, it indicates that a historically significant value has been exceeded by the current period at that duration.

-The graph below is an example of the current event exceeding a two-year historical line (pink line), between the 4-hour and 12-hour duration.
-This graph indicates that for that particular time duration, the current event was a two-year historical event.
+The graph shows an example of the current period exceeding a ten-year historical line (blue line), at the 30 minute duration point.
+This graph indicates that for that particular time duration, the current period had a 10-year historical event.